hanishjierdh256/hanishjierdh256/README.md

 ## Hi there 👋

+I’m a 4th-semester student at Southern Alberta Institute of Technology, maintaining a 4.0/4.0 GPA.
+I originally studied mechanical engineering, but now I’m focused on **backend and database development**.

+- **Tech Stack**: Python, C#, Java, React, React Native, Oracle, Svelte, JavaScript
+- **Additional Tools**: Comfortable using JIRA for project management
+- **Interests**: Building IoT projects (currently developing a self-driving car using Arduino) and 3D printing
+- **Certifications in Progress**: Working on my AWS Cloud Practitioner
+- **Strengths**: Attention to detail, problem-solving skills, and a love for hands-on technology challenges

+I’m always excited to learn new technologies and collaborate on innovative projects.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/hanish-jierdh-91820a60/).

 <!--
 **hanishjierdh256/hanishjierdh256** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.